Skip to content

 What are we trying to do?

 Social prescribing, sometimes known as community referral, is where doctors and nurses work with someone called a 'link worker' to help patients find services from local, voluntary and community groups to improve their health and wellbeing.
-Link workers are now being introduced by the NHS across the UK.
-Link workers support people with emotional and practical needs by considering all aspects of their lives not just their medical needs.
+Link workers have been introduced by the NHS across the UK.
+Link workers support people with emotional and practical needs by considering all aspects of their lives, not just their medical needs.
 Their role is to help connect people to information, advice, activities and other services provided by a range of voluntary and community groups.

-Our overall aim is to take a multi-regional approach to map current provision and service configuration and to assess whether access, engagement and outcomes vary by delivery model, geography and population characteristics over time.
-We want to find out how link worker services operate, how well they work, who does and doesn't use them, whether they are of benefit to people and are a good use of NHS resources.
+We have been using a multi-regional approach to map provision and service configuration of social prescribing and to assess whether access, engagement and outcomes vary by delivery model, geography and population characteristics over time.
+By doing this, we've been finding out how link worker services operate, how well they work, who does and doesn't use them, whether they are of benefit to people and are a good use of NHS resources.

 Why is it important?

 Social prescribing links patients in primary care with sources of support within the community.
-To date, research on social prescribing has evaluated the effects of individual services usually in isolation from the wider health system in which they are situated.
-It is well documented that this evidence base is sub-optimal and subject to a high risk of bias.
-Much existing evidence is derived from small scale studies that are limited by poor design and reporting, making it difficult to reliably judge how and in what circumstances social prescribing could deliver benefits.
-Few rigorous evaluations exist.
+Previous research on social prescribing has evaluated the effects of individual services, usually in isolation from the wider health system in which they are situated.
+It is well documented that this evidence base is of a low standard and is subject to a high risk of bias.
+A lot of the existing evidence is taken from small scale studies that are limited by poor design and reporting, making it difficult to reliably judge how, and in what circumstances, social prescribing could deliver benefits.

-Those that do have so far failed to demonstrate improved health and wellbeing for service users, but suggest that finding ways to improve access and engagement with services may lead to better overall outcomes.
+There are few rigorous evaluations, and those that are rigorous have failed to demonstrate improved health and wellbeing for service users.
+They do suggest that finding ways to improve access and engagement with services may lead to better overall outcomes.

-We know that engagement in community assets can improve health and well-being.
-However, we do not know how people become engaged with community assets and if the link worker model will encourage engagement and or enhance access and equity
+We know that engagement in community assets can improve health and wellbeing.
+However, we don't know how people become engaged with community assets and if the link worker model will encourage engagement and/or enhance access and equity

 How are we doing it?

-Over the three year (2022 to 2025) research award, we will employ a multi-region mixed methods approach to map current provision and service configuration and to assess whether access, engagement and outcomes vary by delivery model, geography and population characteristics over time.
+Over the three year research award, running from 2022 to 2025, we've been using a multi-region mixed methods approach to map provision and service configuration and to assess whether access, engagement and outcomes vary by delivery model, geography and population characteristics over time.
 Our approach can be broken down into six areas of focus:

 • WP 1: Implementation - to establish the key features and variations in delivery models for link worker social prescribing services within and between each region.